rob-jefferson/rob-jefferson.github.io/_posts/2019-11-01-one-month-at-knapton-wright-in-numbers.md

 profile: https://robjefferson.uk

 ---
 This week I hit the one month mark at [Knapton Wright](https://www.knaptonwright.co.uk).
 Where the hell did that time go?

-When you break it down, it’s quite staggering.
-In numbers:
+When you break it down into numbers, it’s quite staggering.

 📛 3 conferences ([Tech Expo Humber](https://techexpohumber.com/), [Business Hive Live](https://twitter.com/KnaptonWright/status/1180150427733639169) and [CommsCamp North](https://twitter.com/RobJefferson/status/1186924065094864897))